NotationCapital/Operating-Manual/README.md

 We occasionally consider companies that are further along, what most folks these days consider “institutional seed” (team built out, product in market, some early data), but this represents a smaller part of our practice (1-2 opportunistic investments per year).

 If you think that we can be helpful given the way we work (more details below), please reach out to us!
 The best way to get in touch is either through someone in our network, or simply by sending us an email directly.
 We do our best to respond to every message we receive.

-## Our Core Values

-* To bring the deepest levels of respect, professionalism, and empathy to our work every day.
-* To work extraordinarily hard for the founders we partner with, and to build a firm of lasting value in NYC.
-* To always value diversity of thought, culture, gender, race, sexual orientation, and all our many differences.
-* To always try to do the right thing and to do the things we say we’re going to do.
-* To strive to be intellectually curious and optimistic about our future.
-* To value teamwork and collaboration amongst our partnership and with all of the founders in the Notation network.
-* To win by building great products, valuing our collective customers, and creating significant financial outcomes.

 ## Our Investment Process